[Analysis] Russia poised to exploit Sudan coup as EU looks on

 By contrast, EU diplomacy tends to back the more democratic party.

-And any potential European military intervention in Sudan would be a post-conflict humanitarian or peacekeeping mission that would require authorisation from flat-footed regional bodies, such as the Economic Community of West African States.
+And any potential European military intervention in Sudan would be a post-conflict humanitarian or peacekeeping mission that would require authorisation from flat-footed African regional bodies.

 "The EU tries to stabilise things and mediate.
 The Russians come in with a proposal to back one party in any given conflict, usually autocratic ones, which are isolated from the West by their own behaviour," Theodore Murphy, an Africa expert at the UK-based European Council of Foreign Relations (ECFR), told this website.